 Watch this useful YouTube Video of the OXO Good Grips Cold Brew Coffee Maker, which summarizes how it works -

-The OXO Good Grips Cold Brew coffee maker enjoys an average score of well over 4 stars from over 570 Amazon reviewers, at the time of writing.
-Around two-thirds have given it the full five stars.
+The OXO Good Grips Cold Brew coffee maker enjoys an average score of just under 4 stars from over 770 Amazon reviewers, as at February 2019.
+Around three-quarters have given it four or five stars.

 Most users love how easy it is to use, removing, as it does, all the mess from the brewing process.
 Its versatility is also praised.
 As well as making coffee of all strengths, it can make tea.